Skip to main content

 Waco3 turns static documents into interactive, measurable, and intelligent business assets.
 Traditional documents are static and one-way.
 Waco3 documents are dynamic, trackable, and actionable.

-The platform covers the full commercial workflow — AI proposal generation with tone and format controls, client engagement analytics with session recordings, AI follow-up recommendations based on engagement signals, custom branding with professional PDF exports, quote-to-invoice with Stripe billing, and full English and Spanish support.
+The platform covers the full commercial workflow: AI proposal generation with tone and format controls, engagement analytics with session recordings, follow-up recommendations based on what the client actually looked at, custom branding with PDF export, quote-to-invoice through Stripe, and English and Spanish support across the whole product.

 System design approach

-Instead of treating AI as a feature, Waco3 introduces an AI layer across the entire product experience.
-This layer sits between user intent and output, powering three core systems.
+Instead of bolting AI on as a feature, Waco3 runs an AI layer across the entire product experience.
+The layer sits between user intent and output, and powers three systems.

 1. Smart generation

-Users don't generate "text" — they generate structured proposals.
-The system takes minimal input — project type, scope bullets, client context, desired tone — and produces modular sections (scope, pricing, timeline) with controlled outputs aligned to the editor structure.
-Tone and format adapt to the user's context.
+Users don't generate "text".
+They generate structured proposals.
+The system takes a minimal input (project type, scope bullets, client context, desired tone) and returns modular sections — scope, pricing, timeline — with controlled outputs that match the editor's structure.
+Tone and format shift with the user's context.

 Why modular sections?
-During the 2020 research, I found that freelancers didn't write proposals linearly — they jumped between scope and pricing constantly, adjusting one based on the other.
-A monolithic AI output would force them back into the linear workflow they were already escaping.
-Modular generation lets them regenerate just the pricing section after changing scope, without touching the rest.
+The 2020 research showed freelancers didn't write proposals top-to-bottom.
+They jumped between scope and pricing, adjusting one based on the other.
+A single monolithic AI output would have forced them right back into the linear workflow they were trying to escape.
+Modular generation means they can regenerate the pricing section after a scope change without touching anything else.

-The AI system is designed as an abstraction layer — different models and strategies can evolve without changing the product experience.
-Structured prompting ensures predictable outputs.
-Retrieval mechanisms personalize content based on past work and context.
-Model behavior is tested and refined across real proposal scenarios.
-The goal was not to experiment with AI — it was to make AI reliable inside a production workflow.
+The AI system is built as an abstraction layer, so models and strategies can change without the product experience changing.
+Structured prompting keeps outputs predictable.
+Retrieval personalizes the content based on past work and context.
+Model behavior gets tested against real proposal scenarios.
+The goal was never to experiment with AI.
+It was to make AI reliable inside a production workflow.

 2. Smart editing — human-in-the-loop by default

 AI output is never final.
-Everything lands directly in the editor, fully editable, with no friction between AI-generated content, manual edits, and regeneration of individual sections.
-There is no modal, no confirmation step, no 'accept AI suggestion' gate.
-The output lands and the user owns it immediately.
+It lands directly in the editor, fully editable, with no separation between AI-generated content, manual edits, and regenerating an individual section.
+No modal, no confirmation step, no 'accept AI suggestion' gate.
+The output appears and the user owns it from that moment.

 Why edit-in-place?
-Early prototyping showed that the moment AI content appeared in a read-only preview or a confirmation modal, users treated it as something the tool wrote — not something they wrote.
+Early prototyping showed that the moment AI content sat in a read-only preview or behind a confirmation modal, users treated it as something the tool wrote, not something they wrote.
 Trust collapsed.
-Removing the boundary between AI output and the user's own text was the single biggest decision for adoption.
-When the AI is uncertain about a number or fact, the editor highlights it for confirmation — uncertainty is surfaced, not hidden.
+Removing that boundary between AI output and the user's own text was the single biggest decision for adoption.
+When the AI is uncertain about a number or a fact, the editor highlights it for confirmation.
+Uncertainty is surfaced, not hidden.

 Why streaming?
 Streaming is a UX feature, not a performance optimization.
-The perceived speed of token-by-token generation earns user patience for the parts that actually take time.
-Without streaming, a 6-second generation feels broken.
-With it, users start reading and editing before the AI finishes — turning wait time into work time.
+Token-by-token generation buys patience for the parts that genuinely take time.
+Without streaming, a six-second generation feels broken.
+With it, users start reading and editing before the AI finishes.
+Wait time turns into work time.

-The hardest part of AI UX isn't the happy path — it's every other state.
+The hardest part of AI UX isn't the happy path.
+It's every other state.
 Errors degrade gracefully: a model timeout falls back to a pre-written template the user can edit.
-Partial results are first-class — if a section fails, only that section is regenerated.
-Retries are explicit — the user always knows whether they're seeing a fresh answer or a cached one.
+Partial results are first-class.
+If a section fails, only that section is regenerated.
+Retries are explicit, so the user always knows whether they're seeing a fresh answer or a cached one.

 3. Intelligence after creation

 This is where most tools stop.
 Once a proposal is sent, Waco3 becomes a behavioral intelligence system.
-It tracks time spent per section, scroll behavior, engagement patterns, and optional session recordings — then translates that raw data into plain-language insights, actionable follow-ups, and context-aware recommendations.
+It tracks time spent per section, scroll behavior, engagement patterns, and optional session recordings, then translates the raw data into plain-language insights and follow-up suggestions the user can act on.

 Tracking is consent-first: clients see a lightweight notice on first view, and recordings are opt-in at the proposal level.
 The point is to help freelancers close deals, not to surveil their clients.